Errol Barnett

 Errol Barnett (born 3 April 1983) is a broadcaster on American television.
 The Emmy Award winner is an anchor and national correspondent for CBS News based in New York City.
-He currently anchors the CBS Morning News solo on weekdays.
+He currently anchors the CBS Morning News on CBS News 24/7.
 He previously covered the Trump administration in Washington D.C., anchored CNN Newsroom and hosted the cultural affairs program Inside Africa.
 Barnett is invited to discuss his reporting on global issues and solutions at major forums for organizations like the UN, the Milken Institute and the Smithsonian.

 Early life

 Errol Barnett was born in Milton Keynes, England to Michael Christie and Pamela, an English woman from Liverpool.
 Gladstone Christie, his Jamaican grandfather, was one of 500 Caribbean aircrew serving with the British Royal Air Force during WWII, afterward relocating to England as part of the Windrush generation.
 Barnett has English, German and Jamaican heritage.
 He has one older brother, Danny, and older sister, Natalie, who died.

 His mother later married Gary Barnett, a US Air Force sergeant who served in the Gulf War before moving the family to Phoenix.
 After spending the first decade of his life in England, Barnett attended Garden Lakes Elementary and Westview High School, in Avondale, Arizona, before Channel One News hired him in 2001 relocating to Los Angeles.